ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/pt-type_expansion/pt-type_expansion.md

 This is a tutorial on how to expand the types available in Platinum.
 This includes but is not limited to the addition of the Fairy type.
 This **only works on the US Version of the game**.

+**Looking for HGSS?** This guide does not cover HGSS, however, there is an excellent guide by BluRose available [here](https://www.pokecommunity.com/threads/hg-adding-a-new-type-to-heart-gold-using-fairy-as-an-example.439891/).

 This guide is split into two versions: A **lite version** that replaces the existing Mystery type (also known as ??? type) with the Fairy type, and an **advanced version** that sets up an environment that allows you to add multiple new types, including Fairy, without replacing any existing type.
 I want to preface this guide by saying that even just replacing existing types is a very complex process, and it is not recommended for beginners.
-It requires a lot of knowledge about hex editing, spriting and the inner workings of the game.
+It requires a lot of knowledge about [hex editing](https://ds-pokemon-hacking.github.io/docs/universal/guides/hex_editing/), spriting and the inner workings of the game.
 You will need to be comfortable using a hex editor, adding and modifying sprites, working with Nitro Paint as well as using DSPRE.
 The advanced version requires a basic understanding of armips and ASM code, but you won't need to write any ASM code yourself.
 If you are not comfortable with these things, I recommend you start with the lite version of this guide.
+Remember that you can always start with another part of your hack first and come back to this later, when you feel more comfortable with the required skills.

 This guide was only possible thanks to the work of Mikelan98 and BagBoy, who created the original Fairy type implementation for Platinum, which served as a starting point for this guide.
 I also want to thank everyone who worked on pokeplatinum, I am heavily relying on their work for this guide.